aaronbcarlisle/unreal-python-dev/stub/README.md

 Unreal Stub File
 ================================

-This package contains some simple unreal Python libraries meant to be used as as a cookbook.
-My hope is that it will grow with more snippets from both myself and the community.
+This package contains the Unreal Engine 5 python stub file with directions on how to set it up for auto-completion in an IDE.

 ---